shunanzhang/stockexperiment/README.md

 * turn off the readonly mode

 ### TODO
+- Backtest ES
+-- Get the data from IB API
 - Passive execution
 -- Limit order at bid price for long and ask price for short -- If the tick moves against the order